-When John Loggan was born in 1699 in Ireland or Scotland, his father, John, was 29.
+John Loggan was born in 1699 in Ahoghill, Antrim, Ireland.
 (It is referenced that his father was from Restalrig, a suburb of Edinburgh, Scotland.
 This is interesting because I am told that Art’s ranch in Washington state was called Restalrig- more on this in another story).
 It seems John arrived in Boston, Massachusetts in 1717.
-He married Margaret Car (some think her maiden name was Johnson and was widow Car) and they had nine children together (6 boys, 2 girls, and one unknown).
+He married Margaret Johnson, supposedly the daughter of Captain Johnson.
+Her last name is also thought to be Carr.
+I am still researching her.
+They had nine children together (6 boys, 2 girls, and one unknown).
 Margaret was born in Massachusetts in 1703, but I am unable to find their life from when John arrived in 1717 to when they married in 1724.

 The Rising Sun Inn (6 Romford Road) was built in 1748 by John Loggin/Logan as a 1-1/2-story five-bay lean-to house.
 In the first half of the 19th century Matthew Logan (John’s son) altered the house to its present configuration by increasing the width of the front elevation three bays to the left (north), raising the roof to two full stories thereby providing for a ballroom, and building an ell.
 Presumably, the present 12-over-8 sash and window and doorway cornices date from that time.
 When patronage of the inn declined toward the end of the 19th century, the road in front was moved away, creating the present spacious lawn.
 While the age of the accompanying barn is undocumented, it surely is old and with its weathered vertical siding and large size is a prominent presence in the Sunny Ridge Historic District.
 Historic photographs show additional barns that formerly stood behind the house.
 The Sunny Ridge Historic District

-Black and white real photo postcard of the Logan Homestead, formerly known as the Rising Sun Inn, at 6 Romford Road in Washington, Connecticut.
-Trees loom over the front of the two story, home with clapbord facade and dark trim and shutters on the multi-paned upper windows and double sashed lower.
+There is a black and white real photo postcard of the Logan Homestead, formerly known as the Rising Sun Inn, at 6 Romford Road in Washington, Connecticut at https://www.gunnlibrary.org/gunn-museum/.
+Search for “The Logan Homestead July 1913”.
+Trees loom over the front of the two-story, home with a clapboard facade and dark trim and shutters on the multi-paned upper windows and double-sashed lower.
 A roofed front portico is surrounded by a railed fence.
-A single story addition is visible to the rear beyond a deck to the right.
+A single-story addition is visible to the rear beyond a deck to the right.
 Tree branches (birch?) form an X pattern at the right corner of the residence.
-In black ink on back: “The Logan Homestead July 1913”.

 Source: The Church on the Green: The First Two Centuries of the First Congregational Church at Washington, Connecticut